THE SINGLE INTEGRATED PLAN FOR MERTHYR TYDFIL

 The Single Integrated Plan for Merthyr was approved by the Merthyr Tydfil Local Service Board at its meeting on the 28 March 2013 and at Council on the 24 April 2013.

-The Merthyr Tydfil Local Service Board is responsible for ensuring that the plan is delivered for the people of Merthyr Tydfil by working with a whole range of partners.
-The Local Service Board consists of leaders of organisations that deliver key services to the community and has an independent Chair:
+The Merthyr Tydfil Local Service Board will be responsible for ensuring that the plan is delivered for the people of Merthyr Tydfil by working with a whole range of partners.
+Along with its Independent Chair, Mr. Mostyn James, the Local Service Board consists of leaders of public service organisations that deliver key services to the community:

 - The Leader and Chief Executive of Merthyr Tydfil County Borough Council

-- The Chair and Chief Execuitve of Cwm Taf Local Health Board
+- The Chair and Chief Executive of Cwm Taf Local Health Board

 - The Chief Superintendent of Northern Division, South Wales Police

-- The Chief Officer of Voluntary Action Merthyr Tydfil
+- The Chief Officer and Chair of Voluntary Action Merthyr Tydfil

 - A senior official from the Welsh Assembly Government